cortext/cortext-pytheas-youtube/README.md

 ### Features
 - Get videos, playlists, channels and search methods as queries
 - Get Comments, captions, metrics and related videos from those queries
-- Explore, manage and download it as JSON files.
+- Explore, manage and download it as JSON files

 ## Requirements
 - **python3** as main language